 Robert Homes' father, William Homes, was a Presbyterian clergyman who had travelled to the New World as a young man and met the renowned Boston clergymen, Increase Mather and his son, Cotton Mather.
 William Homes returned to Ireland but eventually emigrated with his family to Boston in 1714.
 The next year, he became the congregational minister of Chilmark, Martha’s Vineyard, where he remained until his death in 1746.

-In April 1716, William Homes' son, Robert, married Mary Franklin, Benjamin Franklin’s sister.
+In April 1716, William Homes' son, Robert, married Mary Franklin, a sister of Benjamin Franklin.
 Robert became the mate to Alexander Miller with a share in the ship “Mary and Elizabeth.”

 By November 1717, Rev. Homes and his son were in correspondence with Cotton Mather, who was recruiting Scotch-Irish migrants to settle in New Hampshire and Maine in hopes of creating a buffer between the hostile Indians and the settled towns of Massachusetts.
 Robert was instrumental in spreading the word back in Ireland.
 Edward Lutwyche Parker, in his 1851 “History of Londonderry,” gives this account: